Meet the Instructors

 Biography:

-Cheryl “CP” Perez is CEO of Cheryl C Perez Enterprises, a brand of companies that provides consulting, coaching and online training programs to entrepreneurs, nonprofits and small business owners who want to develop and build the “Strategies, Structures, Systems and Squads” (her 4S Freedom Framework) to start and scale their organizations.
+Cheryl "CP" Perez is the CEO of Cheryl C Perez Enterprises, a brand of companies that provides consulting, coaching and online training programs to entrepreneurs, nonprofits and small business owners who want to develop and build the "Strategies, Structures, Systems and Squads" (her 4S Freedom Framework) to start and scale their organizations.
 Perez has over 25 years of experience in capacity-building for businesses and nonprofits — including her own — and possesses a uniquely qualified insider view of what makes a business truly succeed.
-She provides step-by-step guidance so you can strategize and create the systems and processes to experience the freedom of living a life that you love while you grow the business of your dreams.
+She provides step-by-step guidance so you can strategize and create the systems and processes to experience the freedom of living a life you love while you grow the business of your dreams.

 Perez is also the host of CPTV, a weekly YouTube show with over 25,000 subscribers providing free step-by-step process training for anyone who wants to systemize their organization.